Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

   * `train.py`: Train model on merged data, then interpret using the best model by validation loss.
   * `inference.py`: Inference from a saved checkpoint.
   * `utils.py`: Contains utility methods.
 * `config_2022_May.json`: Configuration file to reproduce the experiments using the raw dataset from [CovidMay17-2022](../dataset_raw/CovidMay17-2022/).
-This is new dataset that will be used in the experiment.
+This is dataset that will be used in the experiment.

 ## Configuration